Renew Your Scholarship

-Scholars may use subsequent summer sessions (at their own expense) to meet the requirements for renewal.
+Scholars may use subsequent summer sessions (at their own expense) with in the academic year (fall, spring, summer) to meet the requirements for renewal.

 If a student enrolls in summer school to attain the minimum credit hours or the grade point average required, he or she shall not receive a Promise scholarship award for that summer enrollment.
 Summer courses must be completed before the commencement of a regular semester at the Promise eligible institution the student regularly attends.